Excel Automation of Email Notifications Using Dropdown Selections

 Command/Function Description

-.Subject Defines the subject line of the email.
+.Subject Defines the email's subject line.

 .Send Sends the email.

-Enhancing Excel with VBA for Email Automation
+Excel Enhanced for Email Automation with VBA

 VBA in Microsoft Excel